N-Gage: Sales

-N-Gage service
+N-Gage 2.0

 The new N-Gage, also referred to as N-Gage Next Gen or N-Gage 2.0, saw a change in concept as Nokia explained to the world during E3 2005 that they were planning on putting N-Gage inside several of their smartphone devices, rather than releasing a specific device.
 In August 2007, the new N-Gage platform was finalised and was released in April 2008.
-It was compatible on many Symbian S60 smartphones.
+It was compatible on many Symbian S60 smartphones with hardware acceleration capability.
 The service was discontinued in October 2009.